ChatGPT vs Claude: A Real User's Comparison for Coding and Thinking

 Real example: I was refactoring a React application with 15 interconnected components.
 I pasted all of them into Claude, explained the new architecture I wanted, and it produced a coherent migration plan that respected the dependencies between files.
 ChatGPT would have needed me to feed it piece by piece, losing context along the way.

-Claude writes more idiomatic code.
-When I ask for a Python function, Claude gives me something that looks like it was written by a senior developer—proper type hints, docstrings, error handling, and follows PEP conventions without being asked.
+On code quality and best practices, Claude writes more idiomatic code.
+When I ask for a Python function, Claude gives me something that looks like it was written by a senior developer: proper type hints, docstrings, error handling, and follows PEP conventions without being asked.

 ChatGPT's code works, but it's often... functional at best.
 More boilerplate, less elegant.
 It'll solve the problem, but I usually need to refactor afterward.